joesixpack/stakewars-III-challenges/5/README.md

-SUPER QUICK NEAR NODE INSTALLATION
+SUPER QUICK NEAR NODE INSTALLATION FOR UBUNTU

 Once you've purchased your VPS/VDS/DS and logged into root via SSH, set the name below of the user account that will be created and subsequently logged into.
 Then copy and paste into the console: